Richie Martin

-Richard Allen Martin (born December 22, 1994) is an American professional baseball shortstop in the Cincinnati Reds organization.
-He attended the University of Florida and played college baseball for the Florida Gators before the Oakland Athletics selected him in the 2015 MLB draft.
+Richard Allen Martin (born December 22, 1994) is an American professional baseball shortstop in the Texas Rangers organization.
 He has previously played in Major League Baseball (MLB) for the Baltimore Orioles.
+He attended the University of Florida and played college baseball for the Florida Gators before the Oakland Athletics selected him in the first round of the 2015 MLB draft.

 Early life and college

 Martin was born in Detroit, Michigan and lived there until his family relocated to the suburbs of Tampa, Florida after his father, a school teacher, retired.
 Martin attended Bloomingdale High School in Valrico, Florida.
 As a senior, he hit .438.
 Martin committed to enroll at the University of Florida to play college baseball for the Florida Gators baseball team.